 These resources are a guideline.
-Visit www.epilepsy.com for a full list of resourses.
+Visit www.epilepsy.com for a full list of resources.

 WebEase stands for Epilepsy, Awareness, Support, and Education.
-It is a free, web-based self-management progra
+It is a free, web-based self-management program

 Create An Epilepsy Care Notebook: